Mitsubishi Outlander PHEV review

-The Mitsubishi Outlander PHEV was the first plug-in hybrid SUV, and it has seen huge popularity ever since launch.
+The Mitsubishi Outlander PHEV was the first plug-in hybrid SUV, and it has been hugely popular since launch.
 Understandably so, given that – many years after it first appeared – the Outlander remains one of the most affordable ways into a large plug-in hybrid SUV.

 However, the competition has moved on and you’ve now got rivals in the shape of the MINI Countryman Cooper S E All4 through to the more expensive Volvo XC60 T8 Twin Engine.
 And don’t discount pure-electric alternatives such as the smaller yet cheaper Hyundai Kona Electric.

 The Mitsubishi Outlander PHEV features a 2.4-litre, four-cylinder petrol engine with two electric motors – one on each axle – to deliver 28 miles of pure electric running.

 In electric mode, the Outlander drives with the typical smooth refinement of an electric car, and even when the petrol engine kicks in it’s quieter than a diesel.